 In 2009, Reding evaluated five insecticides applied as trunk sprays or soil drenches for control of the ambrosia beetle (Xylosandrus germanus) on magnolia, a known favorite host of X. germanus.
 The plants were purchased in 3 gallon pots from a nursery in Lake County, Ohio on March 17.
 Soil drenches were applied Apr 28 one week before ethanol injection and trunk sprays were applied May 4 one day before injection.
-Two sets of control plants were used, one injected with ethanol but untreated with insecticide and the other un-injected and untreated.
+Two sets of control plants were used, one injected with ethanol but Nontreated with insecticide and the other un-injected and Nontreated.
 On May 5 all magnolia trees, except the un-injected control plants, were injected with ethanol to attract ambrosia beetles and then placed along the wooded border of a field.
 Trees were watered as needed until the study was terminated on May 27.
 Beetle attacks (entrance holes in stems) were counted 2, 7, 14, and 23 days after treatment and exposure to beetles.
 All stems with attack holes were cut from the trees, labeled and brought back to the laboratory to determine survivability and ambrosia beetle species causing damage.

-Attacks occurred on all treatments except for the un-injected controls (Table 96).
+Attacks occurred on all treatments except for the un-injected controls (Table 105).
 Efficacy results showed a difference in treatments for the first few days but no statistical difference between treatments 5 days after exposure to ambrosia beetles.
 Flagship applied as drench and Tolfenpyrad trunk spray provided control that was almost comparable to the standard Onyx.
 Acelepryn, Safari and Scimitar were ineffective.

-Table 96.
+Table 105.
 Efficacy of several insecticides for Ambrosia Beetle (Xylosandrus germanus) on Magnolia (Magnolia virginiana), Reding, 2009.

-Rate per Application Mean A Attacks ^z Treatment 100 gal Method May 6 - 11 May 12 - 27 Acelepryn / DPX-E2Y45 32 fl oz Trunk Spray 2.7 a 13.9 (chlorantraniliprole) 32 II 0Z Trunk Spray 2.7 a 13.9 Flagship 25WG (thiamethoxam) 8 oz Drench 0.9 bc 17.9 Onyx (bifenthrin) 32 fl oz Trunk Spray 0.4 c 13.9 Safari 20SG (dinotefuran) 24 oz Drench 1.7 abc 10.0 Safari 20SG (dinotefuran) 24 oz Trunk Spray 3.2 a 12.5 Scimitar GC(lambda-cyhalothrin) 5 fl oz Trunk Spray 2.4 ab 17.3 Tolfenpyrad 15EC 21 fl oz Trunk Spray 0.8 bc 11.0 Untreated Control · = 2.6 a 13.9 Un-injected Control · = 0.0 c 0.0
+Rate per Application Mean A Attacks ^z Treatment 100 gal Method May 6 - 11 May 12 - 27 Acelepryn / DPX-E2Y45 (chlorantraniliprole) 32 fl oz Trunk Spray 2.7 a 13.9 Flagship 25WG (thiamethoxam) 8 oz Drench 0.9 bc 17.9 Onyx (bifenthrin) 32 fl oz Trunk Spray 0.4 c 13.9 Safari 20SG (dinotefuran) 24 oz Drench 1.7 abc 10.0 Safari 20SG (dinotefuran) 24 oz Trunk Spray 3.2 a 12.5 Scimitar GC(lambda-cyhalothrin) 5 fl oz Trunk Spray 2.4 ab 17.3 Tolfenpyrad 15EC 21 fl oz Trunk Spray 0.8 bc 11.0 Nontreated Control - 2.6 a 13.9 Un-injected Control - 0.0 c 0.0